polterguy/phosphorusfive/core/p5.core/README.md

-The main Active Event implementation
+The Active Event design pattern implementation
 ========

-This project contains the main Active Event design patter implementation.
+This project contains the main Active Event design pattern implementation.
-This design pattern allows you to completely eliminate _all_ dependencies between your different projects, creating an event based communication model, based upon Active Event, instead of hardlinked references and interfaces.
+This design pattern, allows you to completely eliminate _all_ dependencies between your different projects, creating an event based communication model, based upon Active Events, instead of hardlinked references and interfaces.

-If you pass around only "POD data objects", this allows you to completely eliminate all dependencies between your different components, facilitating for an extremely loosely coupled structure of your web apps.
+If you pass around only "POD data objects", this allows you to completely eliminate all dependencies between your different components, facilitating for an extremely loosely coupled structure of your apps.

+Notice, although Phosphorus Five primarily is for "web applications", the Active Event design pattern, and hence this project, can easily be incorporated into any other types of projects.

 ## Example usage

 Include a reference to p5.core in your project, and make sure you dynamically load the DLLL containing the below class somehow.
-For instance, by using the "Loader.Instance.LoadAssembly" method from p5.core, loading up your plugin DLLs dynamically.
+For instance, by using the `Loader.Instance.LoadAssembly` method from p5.core, loading up your plugin DLLs dynamically.

 ```csharp